Explore the forty shades of green and discover what great craic the Emerald Isle is.

-Amazing days around Ireland’s spectacular south and west that will bombard your senses and change your life forever.
+Amazing five-day tour around the spectacular south and west of Ireland that will bombard your senses and change your life forever.
 We’ll show you places you never imagined existed and will never forget.
-Discover what great craic the Emerald Isle is, from incredible landscapes, mountains and castles, to nights squeezed into the local pub with traditional live music and a pint of the black stuff in hand.
+Discover what great craic the Emerald Isle is, from incredible landscapes, mountains, sandy beaches and castles, to nights squeezed into the local pub with traditional live music and a pint of the black stuff in hand.

 Day 1: Dublin to Galway

-We spend a whole day on Inis Mór, the largest of the Aran Islands.
-With 3,000 miles of stone walls it is like nowhere else, the locals are fluent Irish (Gaelic) and super friendly so you can get chatting to them over a pint.
-Explore on foot, hire a horse and cart or rent a bike but don't miss the awe-inspiring Dun Aonghasa, a 3,000 year old Iron Age ring fort perched on the edge of a 300 foot high cliff.
-After a tremendous day it’s time to head back to the main land for a pint of Guinness or two.
-From November to March we visit the wilds of Connemara instead, home to many sandy beaches, rugged mountains and misty peat bogs.
+We take a ferry across the Atlantic Ocean and spend the whole day on Inis Mór, the largest of the Aran Islands (mid-April to October).
+With 3,000 miles of stone walls, it is like nowhere you have ever been.
+The locals are fluent in Irish Gaelic and super friendly, so you can get chatting to them over a pint.
+Explore the island on foot, hire a horse and cart or rent a bike.
+Whatever you do, don’t miss the awe-inspiring Dun Aonghasa, a 3,000-year-old Iron Age ring fort perched on the edge of a 300-foot high cliff.
+After a tremendous day, it’s time to head back to the mainland for a pint of Guinness or two.
+From November to mid-April we visit the wilds of Connemara instead, home to many sandy beaches, rugged mountains and misty peat bogs.
 We stop at Kylemore Abbey and hear a romantic story that's sure to bring a tear to your eye.
 All this fresh air calls for a pint and some shenanigans in Galway.
-(B)

 Day 3: Galway to Ennis